Facebook took down a New Mexico militia group’s accounts. Prosecutors say it deleted key evidence.

 “I don’t think Facebook, Twitter or whoever should be deciding what to do with the data.
 That’s the real problem,” Beirich said.
 “At the end of the day, there should be rules.”

 Privacy laws aside, prosecutors are hoping the California court will help them get to the bottom of whether Facebook really deleted all of its data on the New Mexico Civil Guard accounts.
 Their petition also calls on the court to compel Facebook to disclose internal communications around its decision-making to retain or delete the records in question.
-If granted, that could offer new insight into how Facebook itself weighs the tradeoffs around data retention and disclosure.
+If granted, that could offer new insight into how Facebook itself weighs the trade-offs around data retention and disclosure.

 The civil case against the New Mexico Civil Guard is separate from an ongoing criminal case against the suspected shooter, Steven Ray Baca.
 An attorney for the New Mexico Civil Guard members named in the case did not respond to a request for comment.